MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 The Admin | Sync Template v4 (Flows) flow fails to collect flows that were never activated.
 These inactive flows referred to as unpublished flows.

-For example, if you import a solution with flows that are turned off, these inactive flows are not collected for inventory because they are not returned by the connector.
+For example, if you import a solution with flows that are turned off, these inactive flows aren't collected for inventory because they aren't returned by the connector.

-## Co-authoring and Connections
+## Coauthoring and Connections

 If you have multiple identities managing the CoE Starter Kit, you may see this error when trying to use the flows:

-`The caller with object id '...GUID...' does not have permission for connection...`
+`The caller with object id '...GUID...' doesn't have permission for connection...`

-The product does not yet support multiple people using connection references.
+The product doesn't yet support multiple people using connection references.

 If you see this error, you should either log in with the identity that installed the solution to run the flows, or update the flows to use your identity.

-To do the later, browse to the default solution, filter to connection references, and edit each connection to use your connection instead.
+To do the latter, browse to the default solution, filter to connection references, and edit each connection to use your connection instead.

 ## Supported languages

-To ensure compatibility with all apps and flows, include the English language pack in your environment as the CoE Starter Kit solutions do not offer localization and only support English.
+To ensure compatibility with all apps and flows, include the English language pack in your environment as the CoE Starter Kit solutions don't offer localization and only support English.
 More information: [Regional and language options for your environment](/power-platform/admin/enable-languages)

 ## Coe Owned by Service Principle

 Not all connectors yet support Service Principles.
-For example, the Dataverse connector does not yet support them.
+For example, the Dataverse connector doesn't yet support them.

-As a result, you cannot install and run the CoE Starter Kit using a Service Principle as an identity.
+As a result, you can't install and run the CoE Starter Kit using a Service Principle as an identity.

 ## Security groups and approvals